 PRO TIP: For above-average results, it’s often best to season your smoker before use and after cleaning.
 It seals the paint and seasons the steel which aids in durability, enhances flavor control and increases performance.

-For more information on how to properly season your smoker, instructions are provided in the rather informative manual that comes shipped with the Dyna-Glo.
+For more information about how to properly season your smoker, instructions are provided in the rather informative manual that comes shipped with the Dyna-Glo.
 (A manual that also goes above and beyond in providing the names, food pairings and flavor profiles of the various wood chips you can buy to enhance your meats.
 Very convenient.)

 You cook.
 You eat.
 You clean.
 That’s the way it goes.
 Because nobody wants to return to a sludge-filled smoker caked in charred pieces of chicken and bits of last week’s dinner.